 I use a timer on my computer to track my hours, a spreadsheet to record my income and expenses and a professional journal to record the status of each project.

 I also use Google Calendar to manage deadlines and Wunderlist to manage my commitments.

 How To Get Paid For Freelance Writing

 Working your own terms as a freelance writer is great.
 You can rise late, you can take long lunches, and you can work from anywhere.

 You still need to get the work down and if you don’t have the discipline to sit down in the chair, make calls and do the work on your own terms, you won’t get paid.

 If you’re going to become a freelance writer, your goal should almost always to be to get paid for your work.

 Becoming a professional writer also means valuing your services and charging appropriate rates.
 Some aspiring writers may balk at writing for profit, but a plumber, an engineer or a web developer wouldn’t work for free, and you shouldn’t either.

 The only real exception is if you’re writing to raise your profile and build your email list, for example guest blogging.

-Because I know how tough freelancing writing is, next I am going to share details of a new book that will help you get started with freelance writing and make real money from this profession.
+Because I know how tough freelancing writing is, this book will help you get started with freelance writing and make real money from this profession.